radiantmediaplayer/rmp-vast/README.md

 rmp-vast is used (beta) and maintained by [Radiant Media Player](https://www.radiantmediaplayer.com/).

-rmp-vast is an open-source project released under MIT license.
+rmp-vast is an open-source project released under [MIT license](https://github.com/radiantmediaplayer/rmp-vast/blob/master/LICENSE).
 It is built with ES2015 JavaScript and ported to ES5 JavaScript with Babel.

 ## Supported VAST 3 features
 - Inline and Wrapper Ads
-- Linear Ads (MP4/WebM)
+- Linear Ads (MP4/WebM or HLS where natively supported)
 - Skippable Linear Ads (MP4/WebM or HLS where natively supported)
 - Non Linear Ads (Images)
 - Tracking Events
 - Error Reporting
 - Industry Icons
+- VAST 3 Macros

 VAST 2 resources should also be compatible with rmp-vast.